 How is a Horizon 2020 project conducted?
 Who are the professionals working on DRIVE and which perspectives do they bring to the project?
 In this series of interviews, you will get to meet the team members of DRIVE and learn more about their areas of expertise and the role they play throughout the course of the project.

-This first Meet The Team interview features Dr Tahir Abbas, the scientific coordinator of DRIVE.
+This first Meet The Team interview features Prof. Tahir Abbas, the scientific coordinator of DRIVE.

 "Extremism and radicalisation, in my mind, are less about religion and more about politics, economics, and society."